Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 	supplying the name of the csv file as a command line argument.
 Suppose you have a csv file called x.csv.
 Then you can type 'python3 find_s.py x.csv' and press the return key afterwards.
-Suppose you have a csv file with a name containing spaces in it (i.e. 'a - Sheet1.csv').
+Suppose you have a csv file with a name containing spaces in it (i.e. a - Sheet1.csv).
 Then you would type 'python3 find_s.py "a - Sheet1.csv"'.

 Task 3, Experimental Question: